aigents/aigents-java-nlp/README.md

 The script above will create a `Dictionary` object given the dictionary path specified in the first argument (`en/4.0.dict` in the line above) and will then load, tokenize, and segment the text given in the file with the path specified in the second argument (`gutenberg544.txt` in the line above).

+**TWO:** To test on SingularityNET's "small world" corpus (`poc_english.txt`), run

+    cd src
+    javac main/java/org/aigents/nlp/lg/*.java
+    javac main/java/org/aigents/nlp/gen/*.java
+    java main.java.org.aigents.nlp.gen.Segment en/4.0.dict poc_english.txt

+The script above will create a `Dictionary` object given the dictionary path specified in the first argument (`en/4.0.dict` in the line above) and will then load, tokenize, and segment the text given in the file with the path specified in the second argument (`poc_english.txt` in the line above).

-To use custom words (must be part of the corpus `en/4.0.dict` for now, other languages may be added in future iterations), run
+**THREE:** To use custom words (must be part of the corpus `en/4.0.dict` for now, other languages may be added in future iterations), run

     cd src
     javac main/java/org/aigents/nlp/lg/*.java